Last Updated on December 10, 2024 by Helena Akter

 Final Words

-In conclusion, is oolong tea an herbal tea?
+In conclusion, is oolong tea considered an herbal tea?
 No, it’s not.
 While oolong tea might be confused with herbal tea, it’s not the same.
 Both offer health benefits, but oolong tea comes from the Camellia sinensis plant.

 The key difference is in processing!
 Oolong tea undergoes partial oxidation, while herbal teas are made from various plants, flowers, or fruits without tea leaves.
 If you’re looking for a beverage with a caffeine boost, oolong tea is a great choice.